Posted on : June 9, 2021 by Clinic One on Sexual Health

 Who is at Most Risk?

 Females are more likely to be susceptible to (UTI) than males do.
-Specifically speaking, 1 in 2 females which accounts for almost 50% of the total women population are likely to have (UTI) in their lifetime and most of them even having the repeat infection.
+Specifically speaking, 1 in 2 females which accounts for almost 50% of the total women population are likely to have (UTI) in their lifetime and most of them even have a repeat infection.

 While on the other hand, only 1 in 10 males is susceptible to have (UTI) in their lifetime.
 Results speak the same when we compare the male to female ratio to contract a urinary tract infection.